Stanford Prison Experiment: The Musical

 History of Stanford Prison Experiment: The Musical

-In the spring of 2015, the pre-release publicity of a feature-length, cinematic dramatization renewed general interest in the Stanford Prison Experiment (SPE).
+In the spring of 2015, the pre-release publicity for the film, The Stanford Prison Experiment, renewed general interest in the actual Stanford Prison Experiment (SPE).
 Knowing that I had written many song parodies – new lyrics to familiar music – on a range of topics over the years, a friend challenged me to write one such song about the SPE.
 I then began some research to refresh my vague recollection of the event.

-I encountered the many cautionary themes that are commonly extracted from the Stanford Prison Experiment: man’s capacity for inhumanity to man, savagery lurking just beneath a veneer of civilization, the corrupting nature of power.
-While I recognized their relevance, I didn’t find them to be particularly unique or insightful, as these are found widely throughout literature and history.
+I encountered many cautionary themes that are commonly extracted from the SPE: man’s capacity for inhumanity to man, savagery lurking just beneath a veneer of civilization, the corrupting nature of power.
+While I recognized their relevance, I didn’t find them to be particularly unique or insightful, as they are found widely throughout literature and history.
 Similarly, the SPE seemed to supply more illustration than illumination on the issue of bullying, examples of which already abound in everyday life.

-Contemplating how SPE participants became “caught up in a role”, I recalled that organized sports were historically understood as disciplined pursuit of excellence both in athleticism and in character, with competitors serving as “complementary teammates” to work together towards those ends, all within a spirit of play and of fun.
-However, as unilateral winning eclipses bilateral excellence and fun, competitors can be recast as enemies, and surrogate battles can degenerate into actual physical violence among players, spectators, and officials.
+Contemplating how SPE participants became “lost in a role”, I recalled that organized sports were historically understood as disciplined pursuit of excellence in athleticism and character, wherein competitors functioned as complementary teammates with whom to collaborate towards those ends in a spirit of playful camaraderie.
+However, as unilateral winning eclipses bilateral excellence and fun, opponents are often recast as enemies, and make-believe battles can degenerate into actual physical violence among players, spectators, and officials.

-When participants (or advocates) in a polarity become too invested in “their side”, “their cause”, their role, each side then views the other as the enemy in an either-or, win-lose battle.
+I then examined the SPE through the lens of systems thinking, an approach to understanding and navigating complexity through focus on relationships and interactions within a whole – holism, not reductionism.
+When participants or advocates in a polarity become too invested in “their side”, “their cause”, their role, each side then views the other as the enemy in an either-or, win-lose battle.
 Imbalance (real or perceived) on one side often triggers over-compensatory imbalance from another side, and so forth.
-In the SPE, volunteer prisoners initially took their roles and situation less seriously than did the volunteer guards.
-The guards responded harshly, the prisoners responded to that response, and the cycle escalated destructively as the roles (particularly those of the guards) eclipsed the larger objectives – and the means became the ends.
+In the SPE, volunteer prisoners initially took their roles and situation far less seriously than did the volunteer guards.
+The guards responded harshly, the prisoners then responded to that response, and the cycle escalated destructively as the perceived roles (particularly those of the guards) eclipsed the larger objectives – the means became the ends.

 Suddenly, the implications and applications of what transpired in August of 1971 caught my imagination.
 What began as an impulsive lark became serious inquiry, then a full-blown project.
-Eventually, I wrote not one song parody, but ten, which together outlined the events of the Stanford Prison Experiment in music.
+Eventually, I wrote not one parody song but ten, which together outlined the events of the Stanford Prison Experiment in music.
+However, that skeletal concept was unable to generate much receptivity or enthusiasm among the people with whom I shared it, so I eventually and regretfully moved on to other endeavors.